stepan1010/yawp/README.md

 #### 1.1.0

-Settings page reorganized and improved.
+`"Settings"` page reorganized and improved.
-Current city openweathermap id is now visible in the settings page.
+Current city openweathermap id is now visible in the `"Settings"` page.
-Can now edit widget's style from the settings page.
+Can now edit widget's style from the `"Settings"` page.

 #### 1.0.0